uib/iam-scim/test1.md

   set of active affiliations.
 * If not and no user account exist block the account (sets `active = false`) (emit SCIM update message)

+The calculation referenced above can for now be simplified as "the person has at least one position with an date range that includes today).
+The only thing required for setting up an account is to generate a account UUID (id) and a random username (any algorithm will do).
+No interaction with a real user required.

 ## SCIM interface

 The accounts are exposed through the [SCIM interface](v01.md).